How do I choose a program?

 We fill programs on a first to apply basis.
 We believe in making our programs accessible to anyone.
 Therefore we have no minimum GPA requirements.
 Simply complete the application form and submit it with your deposit.

 We enjoy having students from other countries and encourage you to join us.
 The majority of students come from North America (USA and Canada) and the UK and Europe.
-Students have joined us from Australia, Belgium, Bermuda, Brazil, Canada, China, Colombia, England, France, Germany, Hong Kong, Ireland, Japan, Latvia, Mexico, The Netherlands, New Zealand, Nigeria, Norway, Portugal, Puerto Rico, Spain, South Africa, South Korea and Switzerland.
-If you do not live in the United States, you are still able to enroll in optional academic classes offered on our programs.
+Students have joined us from Australia, Belgium, Bermuda, Brazil, Canada, China, Colombia, Costa Rica, England, France, Germany, Guatemala, Hong Kong, Ireland, Japan, Latvia, Mexico, The Netherlands, New Zealand, Nigeria, Norway, Portugal, Puerto Rico, Spain, South Africa, South Korea and Switzerland.
+If you do not live in the United States, you are still able to enrol in optional academic classes offered on our programs.

 We will contact you to schedule an application interview.
 This interview is to ensure that you have a good understanding of the program and to check that the program will be a good fit for you.
 This is also an opportunity to discuss any health concerns (allergies, physical or mental health conditions etc) you have and discuss how these can be managed during the program.